-The Casbah in Algiers is a touch to the real culture and heritage of the country.
-The word originates from French and over years it managed to find its way into the English Language dictionaries.
-You can find it written in two forms “Casbah” or “Kasbah”.
+The Casbah in Algiers is a touch of the real culture and heritage of the country.
+The word originates from from the Arabic term al-qaṣabah, which you can find it written in two forms “Casbah” or “Kasbah”.
 This term is also equivalent to the word “alcazaba” in Spanish.

 The Casbah is the citadel (fortress) built over the ancient city of Icosium, overlooking the Mediterranean.
 Although it doesn’t exist anymore, the ramparts of Icosium mark that the city has been constructed on the top of a hill sloping down towards the sea and diving the city into a High Town and Low Town area.
 This historical monument emblematic for its Mediterranean and Ottoman architecture has a strategic location with views over the Carthaginian trading port and has been one of the most desired places to be conquered over the years.

 This Algerian jewel is the home of several mosques from the 17th century among which are the Ketchaoua mosque, the Ottoman El Djedid and El Kebir being the oldest mosque in the region.